 September is National Suicide Prevention Month.
 View ideas for action.

-Summary: Ohio's Suicide Prevention Plan for SFY 2016-17
+Summary: Ohio's Suicide Prevention Achievements for SFY 2016-17

 Additionally, OhioMHAS will support education and training opportunities in evidence-based practices to assist with increased workforce capacity.
 Examples include the Annual Ohio Prevention and Education Conference and co-sponsorship of The Ohio State University’s Annual Suicide Prevention Conference.

 Ohio MHAS is committed to enhancing Postvention efforts to support the people who have had a loved one complete a suicide and may be at risk due to their own emotional response to the tragedy.
-Postvention strategies will include regional training and technical assistance for Local Outreach to Suicide Survivors (LOSS) Teams in Ohio communities.
+The Ohio Suicide Prevention Foundation, a key partner of OhioMHAS, has sponsored a number of training programs and will be developing plans to expand access to LOSS (Local Outreach to Suicide Survivors) Teams and other postvention support.
 These volunteer LOSS Teams ensure that those impacted by suicide have the immediate support needed to cope with their trauma and receive a message of hope.